F-Stack/f-stack/dpdk/doc/guides/nics/nfp.rst

 have a PMD able to work with the PF and VFs at the same time and with the PF implementing VF management along with other PF-only functionalities/offloads.

-The PMD PF has extra work to do which will delay the DPDK app initialization.
-This additional effort could be checking if a firmware is already available in the device, uploading the firmware if necessary or configuring the Link state properly when starting or stopping a PF port.
-Note that firmware upload is not always necessary which is the main delay for NFP PF PMD initialization.
+The PMD PF has extra work to do which will delay the DPDK app initialization like uploading the firmware and configure the Link state properly when starting or stopping a PF port.
+Since DPDK 18.05 the firmware upload happens when a PF is initialized, which was not always true with older DPDK versions.

 Depending on the Netronome product installed in the system, firmware files should be available under ``/lib/firmware/netronome``.
-DPDK PMD supporting the PF requires a specific link, ``/lib/firmware/netronome/nic_dpdk_default.nffw``, which should be created automatically with Netronome's Agilio products installation.
+DPDK PMD supporting the PF looks for a firmware file in this order:

+	1) First try to find a firmware image specific for this device using the NFP serial number:

+		serial-00-15-4d-12-20-65-10-ff.nffw

+	2) Then try the PCI name:

+		pci-0000:04:00.0.nffw

+	3) Finally try the card type and media:

+		nic_AMDA0099-0001_2x25.nffw

+Netronome's software packages install firmware files under ``/lib/firmware/netronome`` to support all the Netronome's SmartNICs and different firmware applications.
+This is usually done using file names based on SmartNIC type and media and with a directory per firmware application.
+Options 1 and 2 for firmware filenames allow more than one SmartNIC, same type of SmartNIC or different ones, and to upload a different firmware to each SmartNIC.

 PF multiport support
 --------------------